adamgordonbell/compiling-containers/ickfile/readme.md

 # An INTERCAL frontend for Docker Build

-This is a syntax frontend for buildkit that allows you to write dockerfiles using a syntax based on INTERCAL
+This is a syntax frontend for BuildKit that allows you to write Dockerfiles using a syntax based on [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL)

 ## Example Ickfile
 ```